jfrog/jfrog-cli/documentation/JFrog-CLI.md

 | Command arguments      |                                                                                                                                                                                                                                                                                                                                                                                                |
 | server ID              | A unique ID for the server configuration.                                                                                                                                                                                                                                                                                                                                                      |

-### Configuring using Web Login

-The `login` command is used to add a JFrog Platform server configuration, by logging in to the platform via your web browser.
-This command is solely interactive, meaning it does not receive any options and cannot be used in a CI server.

 ### Removing Configured Servers

-The `config remove` command is used to remove JFrog Platform server configuration, stored in JFrog CLI's configuration storage.
+The `jf config remove` command is used to remove JFrog Platform server configuration, stored in JFrog CLI's configuration storage.

 |                   |                                                                                      |
 |-------------------|--------------------------------------------------------------------------------------|